 The tank enclosure was subsequently found to be poorly maintained – meaning that, tragically, the 29-year-old's death could have been avoided.
 The firm responsible for managing the property was fined £1.3m this July, after an inquest that looked at how the roof section could have been allowed to pose such a safety risk.

 Shortly after Ms Martin's death, the coroner reported to RICS on the facts of the case, confirming how expert evidence showed that roof elements including the tank enclosure had in fact not received any maintenance for 19 years.
 The exposed timber enclosure was left to decay while the metal fixings holding components in place corroded, and it became dangerously fragile.

-The coroner remarked that the then current fourth edition of the RICS Building surveys and technical due diligence of commercial property guidance note did not have any specific requirement for a surveyor to refer to areas not accessed; neither did it mention that a surveyor should advise a client about the specific risks of not obtaining access to such areas or requirements for subsequent inspections.
+The coroner remarked that the then current fourth edition of RICS' Building surveys and technical due diligence of commercial property did not have any specific requirement for a surveyor to refer to areas not accessed; neither did it mention that a surveyor should advise a client about the specific risks of not obtaining access to such areas or requirements for subsequent inspections.

-To address these points and ensure that guidance goes as far as possible to direct surveyors in the way that such risks should be communicated, reducing the potential for another tragedy, RICS commissioned a team of experts to write a new edition, the forthcoming Technical due diligence of commercial property fifth edition global guidance note.
+To address these points and ensure that guidance goes as far as possible to direct surveyors in the way that such risks should be communicated, reducing the potential for another tragedy, RICS commissioned a team of experts to write a new version, the forthcoming Technical due diligence of commercial property.

 Although there are obviously similar approaches to technical due diligence and PPM surveys, this case also highlighted that guidance specific to PPM would be a sensible step, and a working group has been assembled to prepare this.
 The scope has been agreed and drafting is now under way.